stadt-karlsruhe/open-data-dashboard/docs/configuration/index.en.md

 By default, the application will look for configuration files in the `/config` directory and all of its subdirectories.
 You can specify a different configuration location by setting the `CONFIGURATION_DIR` environment variable.
-The `CONFIGURATION_DIR` variable can be used for providing an absolute path or a relative path.
+The `CONFIGURATION_DIR` environment variable can contain an absolute or a relative path

 !!! example
     `CONFIGURATION_DIR`=C:/Users/MaxMustermann/Dashboard/config <br>